Commercial Vehicle Procurement and Fleet Sourcing for Port Harcourt and Abuja

 Procurement brief

-You send vehicle type, quantity, destination port (Lagos/Apapa, Tin Can, Port Harcourt, or Warri), intended use, body configuration, budget range, and timeline.
+You send vehicle type, quantity, destination port or delivery city (Onne/Port Harcourt, Lagos/Apapa, Tin Can, Abuja/FCT, or Warri), intended use, body configuration, budget range, and timeline.

 02